Infographic: The History of Super Bowl Betting

 In terms of the Points Total, there have been 23 Super Bowls that finished over the points line, with 23 going under.
 Favourites have won 33 of 47 Super Bowls played, with underdogs claiming 14 trophies.
 When favourites have won, the game finished over the points total 18 times, while when underdogs won, the game finished over just 5 times.

 The biggest upset in Super Bowl history was in Super Bowl 3 when the New York Jets defeated the Baltimore Colts as 18 point underdogs.
 Other notable Super Bowl upsets have been New England as 14 point underdogs over St.Louis in Super Bowl 36, Denver defeating Green Bay when underdogs of 11 points in Super Bowl 32 and the New York Giants defeating the previously undefeated New England Patriots in Super Bowl 42 as 12 point underdogs.

-This year's Super Bowl between San Francisco and Baltimore is the 14th time a team has started as a favourite between 3 and 5 points, while the average betting line over the history of the Super Bowl has been 7.5 points.
+This year's Super Bowl between Denver and Seattle is just the fourth Super Bowl with a team favoured by less than 3 points, while the average betting line over the history of the Super Bowl has been 7.5 points.

-With the 49ers currently posted as 4 point favourites, let's hope the trend for tightly contested Super Bowls continues this year!
+With the Broncos currently posted as 2 point favourites at bet365, let's hope the trend for tightly contested Super Bowls continues this year!